SAML-Toolkits/ruby-saml/README.md

 ## Signing and Decryption

-Ruby SAML supports the following signing and decryption functionality:
+Ruby SAML supports the following functionality:

 1. Signing your SP Metadata XML
 2. Signing your SP SAML messages